aap122/WHSTechNotes/journal.md

 # November 18, 2024
 technology has developed automated machines to grow, plant and harvest crops.
 Because of this, it helped farmers to produce more food with less labor.
  While automation may reduce the labor and agrochemical costs of food production and processing, it may increase energy costs.

+# December 2, 2024
+In education, AI customizes learning experiences, engages students interactively, and facilitates real-time language translation.
+In transportation, AI contributes to the development of self-driving cars and optimizes traffic management, potentially leading to safer and more efficient travel.